 Abstract.
-Epiphytes are one of the most diversiform plants, which its species richness peak in the tropic and subtropics.
-The objective of this study is to explore the different types of phorophyte.
-This research used the single plot method, as many as 100 plots, each measuring 10m x 10m, randomly distributed in Main Protected Zone of the Samarinda Botanical Garden.
-In each plot, the following data recorded the species name and individual numbers of phorophytes.
-The phorophyte in the old secondary forest area to the amount of 66 trees are consisting of 30 species of 29 families.
-The number of phorophytes is mostly in the diameter class between 21-38 cm.
-The Family of Dipterocarpaceae and species of Borassodendron borneensios, being the phorophyte which has got the most one in which each 8 species and 9 trees are existed in the forest.
+Epiphytes are one of the most diversified plant life forms, whose species richness peaks in the tropics and subtropics.
+The aim from this research is to found out the various kinds of phorophyte.
+This research used the single plot method, as many as 100 plots, each measuring 10m x 10m, randomly distributed in Research Zone of the Samarinda Botanical Garden.
+The following data were recorded in each plot: species name and individual numbers of the phorophytes.
+The phorophyte in the old secondary forest area to the amount of 66 trees are consisting of 30 species of 29 families, with 36 trees (54,5%) each of them has a diameter runs 21-38 cm.
+The Family of Dipterocarpaceae and species of Borassodendron borneensios, being the phorophyte which has got the mostone in which each 8 species and 9 trees are existed in the forest.